lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

    with a namespace called ``nublado2-<username>`` and remove only those namespaces.
 From the CLI, it's easier: ``kubectl get ns | grep nublado2- | awk '{print $1}' | xargs kubectl delete ns``.
 #.
-Delete the values files for your installation from Phalanx's
+Delete the values files for your environment from Phalanx's
    ``applications/nublado2``, ``applications/cachemachine``, and
    ``applications/moneypenny``.
-#.
-If you're feeling ambitious, you can remove the ``jupyterhub``
-   database and ``jovyan`` user from your Postgres instance (or ask your DBA to do so), and remove the ``nublado2``, ``cachemachine``, and ``moneypenny`` entries from your instance's Vault envlave.
-In practice we have not been doing this, because the resources consumed are minimal.

 When Migration Is Complete For All Sites
 -----------------------------------------

-Once all sites are running nublado v3, and none are still running nublado v2, ``applications/nublado``, ``applications/moneypenny``, and ``applications/cachemachine`` can all be deleted from Phalanx.
+#.
+Once all sites are running nublado v3, and none are still running

-If you didn't do it before, this might be a good time to remove those keys from your vault enclave and remove the ``jupyterhub`` database and ``jovyan`` user from your postgres instantiation at each site (again, if you don't, it's not the end of the world).
+   nublado v2, the directories ``applications/nublado2``,
+   ``applications/moneypenny``, and ``applications/cachemachine`` can all
+   be deleted from Phalanx.
+#.
+Remove the ``nublado2`` secret from the vault enclave for all
+   environments.
+#.
+Remove the ``jupyterhub`` database and ``jovyan`` user from the
+   postgres instance for each environment (or have the site DBA do it if it's a database you don't manage).